What are the responsibilities of Board Members?

 We believe passionate board members do what is required to ensure the success of the mission.

-Foundation Membership is not a prerequisite for board membership, however, it is encouraged.
+Foundation Membership is not a prerequisite for board membership, however, it is encouraged and appreciated.

 Foundation Members are asked to contribute from $720 to $5,100 per year.